Research Innovation Hub / Research Methodology

 Question 4 of 10

-Which variable explains the mechanism through which an independent variable affects a dependent variable?
+Which type of variable explains the mechanism through which an independent variable produces its effect on a dependent variable?

 AModerating variable